danrfletcher/agile-obsidian/README.md

 -   Keeps your caret where you expect:
     -   If you were editing in the task text, the formatter attempts to map your caret or selection to the equivalent place in the new line.
-    -   Falls back to keeping the caret at the end of the line when a precise mapping isn’t possible.
+    -   Falls back to keeping the caret at the end of the line when a precise mapping isn't possible.

 ##### When it runs

 Formatting is orchestrated per active editor view and coalesced/debounced for performance and stability.

 -   On Enter / committing a line:
-    -   Triggered when you press Enter (IME-safe) or when an edit increases the document’s line count (e.g., paste with newline).
+    -   Triggered when you press Enter (IME-safe) or when an edit increases the document's line count (e.g., paste with newline).
     -   Scope: current line.

 -   On cursor moving to a different line: